 Nubian ZAR music in Old Cairo

-It is an evening that is honestly difficult to describe, but the singers and musicians are rarely charismatic.
+It is an evening that is honestly difficult to describe, but the singers and musicians are strangely charismatic.
 And here it is the women who take the lead.
 Half of us have to sit on the floor.
 That way it is also easier to levitate.

 We have rented the entire theater.
 We bring pillows and blankets, and after the performance the owner of the place, Ahmed el Maghraby, will serve us a dinner, which is included in the price.
 And here we will also have the opportunity to meet the musicians and singers who, we think, you will fall in love with.

-While Jakob takes care of the new culture, Islam, from the 7th century onwards, our Egyptologist for the trip, Arto Belekdanian, will take us under his wing for two of the days and take us back to the beginning of civilization.
+While Jakob takes care of the brand new culture, Islam, born in the 7th century, our Egyptologist for the trip, Arto Belekdanian, will take us under his wings for two of the days and take us back to the beginning of civilization.
 Arto is of Egyptian-Armenian origin.
-He is a PhD in ‘Oriental Studies in Egyptology’ and educated at Oxford University.
+He has a PhD in Oriental Studies in Egyptology and educated at Oxford University.

-Last but not least, Arto works for The Ministry of Antiquity in Cairo, which issues permits to visit mausoleums, temples and the like that are closed to the public.
+Last but not least, Arto works for The Ministry of Antiquity in Cairo, which issues permits to visit mausoleums, temples and the like that are usually closed to the public.
 It would not be in the spirit of Parnassos.dk not to take full advantage of that opportunity.

 Sunset over the land of Mordor – image of the bent or broken pyramid

-We enjoy our signature dinner at the luxurious Mena House with the oldest of the Seven Wonders of the World as a backdrop.
-Normally the pyramids are in darkness, but not during our evening.
+We enjoy our signature dinner at the luxurious Mena House with the oldest of the Seven Wonders of the World in the background.

 Ben Ezra Synagogue in Cairo